LuComic/Macinpush/README.md

 ## Usage

-Run clone the repo and run the macinpush python file
+Clone the repo and run the macinpush python file.